 For wealthy non-EU people, the NHR program combined with the real estate Golden Visa made Portugal a no-brainier destination.

-The current socialist government decided to scrap the program by end 2024.
-People can still move to Portugal and get grandfathered in for their 10 years.
-However, what will be from 2025?
-A lot less wealthy people moving to Portugal and buying/renting property.
-This will inevitable result in less demand in the Portuguese real estate market.
+The current socialist government decided to scrap the program.
+People can still get grandfathered in for their 10 years.
+However now many less wealthy people will be moving to Portugal as the normal tax rates are very high.

 However, to be fair, there are a few positives for investing in real estate in Portugal